 6. Enter details about your podcast

-Next, enter a few details about your podcast including in which country your podcast is made, its primary language, your podcast hosting provider’s name, and the podcast’s primary category.
+The next step to submit a podcast to Spotify is to enter a few details about your podcast including in which country your podcast is made, its primary language, your podcast hosting provider’s name, and the podcast’s primary category.

 After choosing a primary category, you’re then able to elect three sub-categories.
 Spotify also allows you to choose 2 more overall categories with their own sub-categories.
 If your podcast spans a wide range of topics, it’s worth adding additional category fields.
 This way your show will appear in more relevant places as Spotify users use the platform to discover new podcasts.

-After completing each field, hit “Next”.
+After completing each field, hit “Next.”

 7. Review and submit your podcast

-When you’re sure everything looks OK, hit “Submit”.
+When you’re sure everything looks OK, hit “Submit.”
 After you hit this button, Spotify has officially received your podcast!
 It typically takes a few hours for their team to review the information and set your podcast’s listing live.
 Your show will show up in the platform shortly thereafter.